• Skip to main content

 During lunch, Bill talked about various tourniquets, bandages/gauze, hemostatics, and other life-saving medical items, and how he feels any responsible armed citizen should have and know how to use.

-Not only is it important to know how to use your weapons systems, it’s equally important to provide medical assistance to those in need.
+Not only is it important to know how to use your weapons systems, but it’s also equally important to provide medical assistance to those in need.

 After lunch, we started more FoF training with different scenarios.
 Students were much more comfortable with the entire process after running through everything the first day.